KxSystems/docs/docs/about/sg/terminology.md

 ---
+title: Style Guide – Terminology
+hero: Site style guide
+description: In 2017 and 2018 the terminology used to describe Kx technology was reviewed and revised to prefer terms in general use for concepts common with other programming languages, and to describe adverbs more clearly.
+author: Stephen Taylor
 keywords: kdb+, q, style, terminology
-hero: Site style guide
 ---

-# Terminology
+# <i class="fas fa-pen-nib"></i> Terminology

 In 2017 and 2018 the terminology used to describe Kx technology was reviewed and revised to prefer terms in general use for concepts common with other programming languages, and to describe adverbs more clearly.